rkillickdev/rewind/README.md

 ![Relevant profiles](docs/features/relevant-profiles.png)

 * If the user has selected their preferences on the Profile Edit page, these are retrieved via the `CurrentUserContext`.
 This information is then used to carry out frontend filtering of the 'popular profiles' list to return a list of suggested profiles whose interests/ preferences are most closely aligned with the current user.
-It's possible that no results are returned, especially while the datatabase of profiles grows.
+It's possible that no results are returned, especially while the database of profiles grows.
 In this case, the list of popular profiles are displayed as a default.

 <br>